-While some make the claim that the credit card spending is an addiction, the first step is to recognize its a problem.
-I tend to take it a step further to understand why it's a problem.
-Below are my # steps to kicking away your credit spending habits.
+While some claim that credit card spending is an addiction, the first step is to recognize its a problem.
+I tend to take it a step further to understand why it's a problem in the first.
+Below are additional steps to kick away your credit spending habits.

 2. Know How Much You Owe